kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 assigning real-world coordinates to digital maps or images, allowing them to be accurately positioned and overlaid within a geographic information system (GIS).

-Luckily, the coordinate information is already embedded in every image file allowing us to locate a particular location (e.g. a GPS longitude and latitude) to a single pixel.
+Luckily, the coordinate information is already embedded in every image file allowing us to locate a particular spatial coordinate (e.g. a GPS longitude and latitude) to a single pixel.
 The image data and georeferencing metadata are stored in [JPEG2000](https://en.wikipedia.org/wiki/JPEG_2000) format (`.jp2`).

-You can access the images [here](https://www.opengeodata.nrw.de/produkte/geobasis/lusat/akt/dop/dop_jp2_f10/).
+You can download and take a look at the images [here](https://www.opengeodata.nrw.de/produkte/geobasis/lusat/akt/dop/dop_jp2_f10/).

-### Annual radiant exposure
+### Radiant exposure maps

-In order to estimate the amount of energy a roof covered by solar panels generates, we will use the **radiant exposure** bitmaps (in German: *Solarkataster*).
-Radiant exposure is the radiant energy received by a surface per unit area ($J/m^2$ in SI units).
+In order to obtain the amount of solar energy a roof receives, we will use the **radiant exposure** bitmaps (in German: *Solarkataster*).
+Radiant exposure is the radiant energy received by a surface per unit area ($\mathrm{J/m^2}$ in SI units) during a defined timeperiod $\Delta t$.

-Every pixel of this bitmap contains the expected annual energy yield in $\frac{kWh}{m^2}$.
+Every $0.5\mathrm{m} \times 0.5\mathrm{m}$ pixel of this bitmap contains the estimated annual (365 days) radiant exposure in $\frac{\mathrm{kWh}}{\mathrm{m^2}}$.

+A small numeric example: if a pixel with a exposure value of $1125 \frac{\mathrm{kWh}}{\mathrm{m^2}}$ would overlap with a solar panel with 21% efficiency of the same size as the pixel ($ 0.5 \cdot 0.5 \mathrm{m^2} = 0.25 \mathrm{m^2}$), that part of the solar panel would yield $1125 \cdot 0.25 \cdot 21\\% \approx 59 \mathrm{kWh}$  energy which is enough to boil (20°C) 491 litres of water annualy - should be enough for the daily dose of coffee.

+This amount of electricity costs ca. 23€ in Germany, 7€ in Hungary or 9€ in USA for a private household (as of March 2025).

-The values were estimated by the German Weather Service using solar radiation and weather data combined with digital surface models for taking account obstacles like trees or higher buildings which reduce the solar yield by casting shadows.
+The radiant exposure was estimated using solar radiation and weather (cloud) data by the German Weather Service combined with [digital surface models](https://en.wikipedia.org/wiki/Digital_elevation_model).
+The latter alter the available solar radiation with respect to roof angles and obstacles (like trees or buildings) which reduce the annual solar yield further by casting shadows.
-More details on how those maps are created can be found in [1].
+More specific details on how those maps are created can be found in [1].

-The image below shows aerial image data overlayed with radiant exposure data.
-Dark red areas indicate high energy yield where white areas indicate low solar returns.
+The image below shows an aerial image overlayed with radiant exposure map.
+Dark red areas indicate high energy yields whereas white color indicates poor yield areas.

 ![solar-yield](solar-yield-example.jpg)

-The bitmaps are available in 50cm and 1m resolution (true length of each pixel).
+The bitmaps are available in 50cm and 1m resolution (true length of each pixel) as GeoTIFF files `.tif`.
-One can access the yield data [here](https://www.opengeodata.nrw.de/produkte/umwelt_klima/energie/solarkataster/strahlungsenergie_50cm/).
+You can download the data [here](https://www.opengeodata.nrw.de/produkte/umwelt_klima/energie/solarkataster/strahlungsenergie_50cm/).

 ### Data organization

+Before diving directly into technical details it is worth to spend a little time on understanding how the data (both aerial images and exposure maps) are organized and stored.

-The area of state North Rhine-Westphalia is ca. 34000km.
-Since storing all the data in a single file is not really realistic (think of a single aerial image with 10cm resolution per pixel), thus both the images and bitmaps are organized in **tiles**.
-A tile covers a square with 1km or 4km side length.
+The area of state North Rhine-Westphalia is around  $34000\mathrm{km}^2$.
+Since storing all the data in a single file is not really realistic (think of a single aerial image with 10cm resolution per pixel), both the images and exposure maps are stored in **tiles**.
+A tile covers a square with 1km (for aerial images) or 4km (for exposure maps) side length.

 The following image shows the 1km-tile coverage of aerial images of the city of Cologne:

 ![tiles-cologne](tiles-cologne.jpg)

-The tile information is encoded in the file name, e.g. here for a single aerial image `dop10rgbi_32_280_5652_1_nw_2023.jp2`:
+The tile information is encoded in the file name, here a breakdown of a single aerial image `dop10rgbi_32_280_5652_1_nw_2023.jp2`:

 - `dop`: digital orthophotograph (i.e. aerial image)